karurb92/ldam_str_bn/README.md

 ---

 1. Finding a suitable network architecture
-2. Deciding on what dimensions do we stratify - choice of features to be stratified and dealing with binary data trasformation.
+2. Deciding on what dimensions do we stratify - choice of features and dealing with binary data transformation.
 3. Implementation of stratified batch normalization
    * Understanding the concept and original Tensorflow BN implementation
    * Dealing with parameters in new shapes for both training and non-training modes (i.e. updating/using `moving_mean`, `moving_variance`,  `beta`, `gamma`)